estark37/estark37.github.io/_posts/2021-02-01-padding-partitioning-oracles-and-another-hot-take-on-pakes.md

   this by searching for how to transform the original message into a message that has only one byte of padding.
 The attacker iteratively chooses a byte _b_ from `0x01` to `0xff`, and at each iteration, the attacker xors the last byte of the ciphertext with _b_ and queries to see if the padding is valid.
+  (Technically we don't have to check every possible value of _b_, because we know there are only so many possible values of the real underlying padding byte, but that's an optimization we can ignore for simplicity.)
-When the attacker finds a value for b that produces valid padding, then the attacker has learned that the last byte of the message xored with _b_ is (probably[^1]) equal to `0x01`, which allows them to recover the actual last byte of the message -- the length of the original message’s padding.
+    * When the attacker finds a value for b that produces valid padding, then the attacker has learned that the last byte of the message xored with _b_ is (probably[^1]) equal to `0x01`, which allows them to recover the actual last byte of the message -- the length of the original message’s padding.
+    * If every possible value of _b_ results in a padding error, then the attacker knows that the actual padding value is `0x01`.
 * Suppose the attacker has now discovered that there are 3 bytes of padding in the original message, so the last 3 bytes of the message are `0x03`.
 The attacker is now going to search for the value of the 4th-to-last byte of the